 Rocks Connector.)
 See area map.

-View from the ridge just before
+here's the view from the ridge just before

-descending to the wash on the Prospector connector trail.
+descending to the wash.
 The Prospector trail

 is heading upward from the middle of this photo.

-|Getting to the Church Rocks Loop via Dino
+Getting to the Church Rocks Loop via Dino

 Cliffs: Ride your bike to the western end of Dino Cliffs as